cakephp/docs-builder/README.md

 # The full version, including alpha/beta/rc tags.
 release = '1.1'

 # The search index version.
+This needs to match
+# the INDEX_PREFIX variable used when `make populate-index` is called.
 search_version = 'authorization-11'

 # The marketing display name for the book.